 So what are we saying?
 Two years on from declaring a ‘climate emergency’ our councils have got plans and frameworks in place but they need to do a lot more to cut emissions if they are to reach their own targets.
 A key priority will be that we want to see a county-wide ‘route map’ to net zero agreed by all six councils.

-The report makes a set of 19 recommendations and ‘calls to action’ on what needs to happen if our councils are to actually meet their targets.
-These are summarised on page 5 – the key ones are below.
+The report makes a set of 21 recommendations and ‘calls to action’ on what needs to happen if our councils are to actually meet their targets.
+These are summarised on page 5 of the report – the key ones are below.

 - The good news is that all councils do now all have climate action plans and are moving forward – some faster than others.
 We welcome that.
 Now we want to see HOW they will turn those plans into action.
 We need more action to actually cut emissions and an annual reporting mechanism so that we can all see what is happening.